 Edition Hotels, launched by Marriott in partnership with Ian Schrager, are also planned for Los Angeles; Abu Dhabi; Sanya, China; Gurgaon, India; and Bangkok.

-Marriott International has nearly 3,900 properties in 72 countries and territories and reported revenues of nearly $12 billion in fiscal year 2012.For all the latest GCC news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.
+Marriott International has nearly 3,900 properties in 72 countries and territories and reported revenues of nearly $12 billion in fiscal year 2012.For all the latest banking and finance news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.